The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 Literature Search and Data Sources

-We strongly recommend that you search the following freely accessible evidence-based sources of information and also consult our EBM Toolkit.
+We strongly recommend that you search the following freely accessible evidence-based sources of information and also consult our Evidence-based Medicine Toolkit.

-As part of your paragraph, please also include a statement about the use of individual characteristic classification variables (e.g., race, gender, sexual orientation, etc.), if applicable.
+As part of your paragraph, please also include a statement about the use of individual characteristic classification variables (e.g., race, gender, sexual orientation), if applicable.
 Please see the sample paragraph below.

-If studies used individual characteristic classification variables in analyses or models and you choose to include this information in your manuscript, your manuscript should clearly state the following: (1) what the variables are truly measuring (i.e., is self-identified race acting as an indicator of systemic racism?); (2) what hypothesis or research question justifies their inclusion; and (3) how the variables were defined/identified in the included studies.
+If studies used individual characteristic classification variables in analyses or models and you choose to include this information, you should consider the following and clarify in the manuscript: (1) what the variables are truly measuring (i.e., is self-identified race acting as an indicator of systemic racism?); (2) what hypothesis or research question justifies their inclusion; and (3) how the variables were defined/identified in the included studies.

 The AFP Diversity, Equity, and Inclusion Committee is happy to help with issues like this.
 Please contact the editor assigned to your manuscript with questions about how to review and evaluate this information in a particular study.